 Welcome!
-I am a PhD Candidate in the political science department at George Washington University, where I am concentrating in international relations and research methods.
-I am also a PhD Candidate in Residence at the Elliott School's Institute for Security and Conflict Studies (ISCS).
+I recently completed my PhD in the political science department at George Washington University, where I concentrated in international relations and research methods.
+I currently lead a research team at Gartner, Inc. specializing in geopolitical risk and how c-suite executives can increase their personal effectiveness with the board and CEO.

 My research sits at the intersection of international political economy and security studies.
 Specifically, I investigate how businesses are affected by, respond to, and shape large scale international shocks such as interstate war, geopolitical competition, and pandemics.
-The results of this research have been published in Business and Politics and accepted for publication in PS: Political Science and Politics.
+The results of this research have been published in Business and Politics and PS: Political Science and Politics.

 I am a co-founder of the virtual Graduate Student International Political Economy (GSIPE) workshop alongside Cleo O'Brien Udry and Paul Ko.